Meno (general): In Plato

-Meno appears his eponymous Platonic dialogue as a guest of Anytus accompanied by a considerable retinue of slaves.
-Meno's stay in Athens is short and Socrates mentions that Meno is not able to stay to attend the mysteries.
-The dialogue is probably not historical, but is meant to take place in 402 BC, shortly before Meno's Persian generalship or in 401 BC, while he is en route to Persia.
+Meno appears in his eponymous Platonic dialogue as a guest of Anytus, accompanied by a considerable retinue of slaves.
+Meno's stay in Athens is short and Socrates mentions that initially Meno was not able to stay to attend the mysteries, although he agreed during the dialogue to stay longer to hear more of Socrates' answers.
+The dialogue is probably not historical, but is meant to take place in 402 BC, shortly before Meno's Persian generalship, or in 401 BC, while he is en route to Persia.

-Socrates says that Meno is a former student of Gorgias and Meno notes that he has made many speeches on virtue before large audiences.
-He asks Socrates whether virtue can be taught, learned through experience, or comes by some other form.
+Socrates says that Meno is a former student of Gorgias, and Meno notes that he has made many speeches on virtue before large audiences.
+He asks Socrates whether virtue can be taught, learned through experience, or comes in some other way.
 After Socrates claims to not know the answer, he uses his Socratic method to ask a number of questions and prompt deeper thinking into the topic.
-Meno claims that virtue must be different to each person since people have different roles in society so what they must do to uphold those roles will be different.
-Plato objects to this notion thinking that there must be a commonality to virtue across all people.
+Meno suggests that there are different forms of virtue appropriate to the different roles people play in society.
+Socrates objects to this notion and instead argues that there must be a commonality to virtue across all people.
+Indeed, Socrates presents a series of common arguments here concerning the idea of a general form which must underlie virtue.
 The two are then led into complex epistemological issues of knowing, learning, and memory.
+Dominic Scott suggests that Socrates manages to secure "some limited improvements" in Meno's character by the end of the dialogue.